|

 Building an 8-note Water Bottle Xylophone

 Phil and his daughter, Sarah, went to three different grocery stores and listened to every bottle by striking it with a spoon.
 They found the best sounding bottles that were readily available, they brought them home, and they cataloged all the notes each bottle could play.
-Eventually, they had a select list of bottles that sounded great and could be combined to play a full 8-note scale in the key of C — just like Phil and Sarah's homemade panpipes, glockenspiel, fraction tubes and melodic tube drums,.
+Eventually, they had a select list of bottles that sounded great and could be combined to play a full 8-note scale in the key of C — just like Phil and Sarah's homemade panpipes, glockenspiel, fraction tubes and melodic tube drums.
 Played together, they created a homemade instrument band with musical arrangements that worked for everyone!
-You can see all the songs these instruments will play — they're in the table of contents.